Midwifery (Blended Learning) BSc

 BTEC / CTEC: DDM in Extended Diploma Health and Social Care or Applied Science.

-Five GCSEs at a Grade 4 / C, including English, Mathematics and two Sciences (either single sciences (Biology, Chemistry or Physics) or dual-award).
+Five GCSEs at a Grade 4 / C, including English, Mathematics and Science (either single sciences (Biology, Chemistry or Physics) or dual-award).

 International Foundation Year